 * Spain's air force, the Ejercito del Aire, obtained 60 "EF-18A" single-seat and 12 "EF-18B" two-seat machines from 1986 to 1990, replacing F-4s, F-5s, and Mirages.
 Once again, the Hornet was chosen in favor of the F-16.
 Spanish Hornets were given the designations of "C.15" and "CE.15" respectively.
 Spain also acquired 24 ex-US Navy F/A-18As in 1995 and 1996.

 Spanish Hornets participated in air actions over the Balkans in the 1990s.
 Spanish Hornets were also given an upgrade to provide AMRAAM support and other new capabilities during that decade.
 In 2004, Spain signed a contract with EADS CASA for a further upgrade for their Hornets, which included new processors, displays, and radios; GPS navigation capability; and an NVG-compatible cockpit.
 The first redelivery was in early 2005, with the second-phase upgrade completed in 2008.
+From 2016, Spanish Hornets were also fitted with the Thales Scorpion helmet-mounted sight.

 * Later export sales were, not surprisingly, of the F/A-18C/D variant.
 In September 1988, Kuwait ordered 32 "KAF-18C" single-seat machines and 8 "KAF-18D" two-seat machines.
-None were delivered until 1992, after the Gulf War, with deliveries completed by September 1993.
+None were delivered until 1992, after the Gulf War, with deliveries completed by late 1993.
 These machines featured F404-GE-402 EPE engines and night attack features, but retained the AN/APG-65 radar.
 Harpoon and Maverick missiles were supplied with the deal, though the Kuwaitis didn't get AMRAAM and had to make do with the AIM-7F Sparrow.
 The Kuwaiti Hornets replaced Douglas A-4 Skyhawks and Dassault Mirage F-1s.
 These Hornets were painted in a three-color (light sand / light blue / light gray) disruptive camouflage pattern.

 * The Swiss ordered 26 F/A-18Cs and 8 F/A-18Ds in June 1993, with these machines replacing the Dassault Mirage III.
 Competitors included the F-16, the SAAB Gripen, and the Dassault Mirage 2000-5.
-The buy was heavily contested, the selection of the Hornet having originally been made in 1988 -- only to be challenged by Dassault, with the challenge leading to reopening the competition in 1990.
+The buy was heavily contested, the selection of the Hornet having originally been made in 1988 -- only to be challenged by Dassault, with the challenge leading to re-opening the competition in 1990.
 The buy ultimately had to be approved by a national public referendum.

 This was another important sale for MDD, since the Swiss buy aircraft for the long term and give them a very close looking-over before closing a deal.
 Winning in the face of such determined opposition was even more satisfying.
 The Mirage 2000-5 might have been thought to have an edge since it was a logical follow-on to Swiss Mirage IIIs, which had proven very satisfactory in service.
 However, surprisingly the carrier-based features of the Hornet were a plus in the deal, since the Swiss operate from airfields in tight mountain valleys where good approach characteristics are handy, and also store aircraft in mountainside caves, making the folding wings very useful.